Yeshivas Itri: Kiryat Itri

-Elefant founded the Kiryat Itri neighborhood in northern Jerusalem in 1967, the year before he established the yeshiva.
+Rabbi Elefant founded the Kiryat Itri neighborhood in northern Jerusalem in 1967, the year before he established the yeshiva.
 This Orthodox Jewish housing development, adjacent to Kiryat Mattersdorf and designed for 250 families, was undertaken in cooperation with the Jewish Agency for Israel to encourage American Jewish immigration to Israel.
 Rabbi Nathan Kamenetsky, an instructor at Yeshivas Itri, lived in Kiryat Itri with his family.